CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/ssr_to_manifold_transfer_guide.md

 - Reverse mapping from numeric fields back to SSR must be accurate.
 - All steps must be version-controlled and reproducible.

+Note: These numeric fields determine manifold position (Paper 2).
+Projection behavior is governed by meaning signatures defined in Paper 5.

 ## 3. SSR Field Extraction

 Extract the following field types from SSR: